 Stress

 A cancer diagnosis can cause severe stress and anxiety to the patient as well their caregivers, family and friends.
-A cancer counsellor can help you manage your stress through relaxation techniques, changes ways of thinning, or even medication.
+A cancer counsellor can help you manage your stress through relaxation techniques, mindset training, or even medication.

 Daily schedule

-If you have been travelling for treatment or having to visit the hospital several times, it can affect your daily routine.
-This can lead to difficulties falling asleep at your usual time, and can also affect the quality of sleep.
+If you have been travelling for treatment or have to visit the hospital several times, it can affect your daily routine.
+This can lead to trouble with falling asleep at your usual time, and can also affect the quality of sleep.

 Food habits

 Consumption of nicotine, in the form of cigarettes or chewable products can prevent you from falling asleep.
-On the other hand, alcohol may help you fall asleep but it prevents you from entering deeper stages of sleep and often causes you to awake in the middle of the night.
+On the other hand, alcohol may help you fall asleep but it prevents you from entering the deeper stages of sleep, and often causes you to wake up before daybreak.

 Lack of activity

-Remaining physically active during the day helps you fall asleep better.
-If you have been mostly sitting or laying down through the day, you might struggle to fall asleep at night.
+Remaining physically active during the day helps you fall asleep.
+If you have been sitting or laying down for most parts of the day, you might struggle to fall asleep at night.

 Health problems